21-MAY to JUN Sat, Sun 11, 13, 15.

 |1978||train built as a commuter train from downtown Kimberley to the ski hill.|

 |JUL-1984||Bavarian City Mining Railway opened to the public with 2.5 km of tracks.|

 |2007||mining museum opened to the public.|

 This is not necessarily a bad thing, its just important to remember, that this is not a mine tour, its a mining museum with a mine replica.
-The original Sulivan at least existed.
+The original Sullivan Mine at least existed.
 Miners from this former mine created the tunnel and the mine entrance can be seen on the train ride.
-The surface structure are from the original mine.
+The surface structures are from the original mine site.